kanamania/AmbulanceRiderApp/AUTH_README.md

-# JWT Authentication & Authorization - Ambulance Rider App
+# JWT Authentication & Authorization - Global Express

-This document describes the JWT authentication and authorization implementation in the Ambulance Rider Ionic React application.
+This document describes the JWT authentication and authorization implementation in the Global Express Ionic React application.

 ## Overview